cmuro27/Quantum-optics-and-atomic-physics/README.md

-# Codes of Mathematica for quantum mechanics
+# Codes of Mathematica and Python for quantum mechanics
-Some simple sheets of Wolfram Mathematica to perform some usual quantum optics calculations.
+Some simple sheets of Wolfram Mathematica and Python to perform some usual quantum optics calculations.